 The privacy of information is of the utmost importance to the department.
-This page explains what information is collected when using Assessing Literacy and Numeracy (ALAN), including the revised Best Start Kindergarten and PLAN2 applications, as well as how the information is used.
+This page explains what information is collected when using Assessing Literacy and Numeracy (ALAN), including PLAN2 and online assessments, as well as how the information is used.

 Any information provided to the department will be used, disclosed and stored, consistent with NSW privacy laws.
 To understand more about how the department protects personal information, see our Privacy Statement.